 In recent years, underfloor heating has become increasingly popular.
 This is due to the fact that underfloor heating provides a range of opportunities not offered by traditional heating methods, both in residential and commercial buildings.
 However, underfloor heating also offers some challenges and, in order to make the very most of the opportunities, it is important to choose the right solutions.

-Why choose underfloor heating? — There are many areas in the commercial sector where underfloor heating can be incorporated to benefit potential clients, both in terms of comfort and energy reduction.
-Money matters now more than ever before, and if an engineer can effectively demonstrate to the client that there is the potential to reduce operating costs and provide increased levels of comfort by incorporating lower energy sources, then underfloor heating has clear benefits.
+Why choose underfloor heating? — There are many areas in the commercial sector where insulation under the floor can be incorporated to benefit potential clients, both in terms of comfort and energy reduction.

 – Underfloor heating provides comfortable heating as your feet are kept warm while your head is kept slightly cooler;

 – There is much focus today on the indoor climate where increasing numbers of people are plagued by asthma and allergic problems.
 Due to the large heating surface associated with underfloor heating, less air is mixed and therefore less dust occurs in the room compared to a conventional radiator system with its convection currents of air;

 – The room temperature can be lowered 1-2°C which can result in energy savings of 6-12%;

 – Low surface temperatures which eliminate contact hazards;

 There are some circumstances where underfloor heating is not suitable and a more conventional form of heating may be more appropriate.
 This can be due to client’s requirements or perceptions, structural constraints or the flexibility of the space.